-Caity Shinnick is wife to Will (worship pastor, extraordinary cook, great dad) and mom to Hattie (almost 7 years old) and Liam (5.5 years old) and Violet (2.5 years old).
+Caity Shinnick is wife to Will (worship pastor, extraordinary cook, great dad) and mom to Hattie, Liam, and Violet.
 Caity leads the creative and communication efforts here at Ethos.
 The following blog aims to inspire you to get practical, try some new and creative things, and make a plan when it comes to praying for your 15 people.

 - - - - -

 If you are anything like me, the more practical something gets...the more success I have with it.
 If I think about cleaning my house without a plan or list, it just feels overwhelming.
 If I sit down at my desk at work without looking at my calendar or making a task list, I feel a little lost.